yuede/yuede.github.io/_pages/about.md

 News
 ======
 [Aug.
-2023] : Our proposal on [Efficient Graph Neural Network](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2331301&HistoricalAwards=false) is funded by NSF SHF (total: $600k, my role: lead PI).
+2023] : Our proposal on [Efficient Graph Neural Network](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2331301&HistoricalAwards=false) is funded by <strong>NSF SHF</strong> (total: $600k, my role: lead PI).
 Thanks NSF!

 [Aug.
-2023] : Welcome Haiyan Sun to join our lab as a Ph.D. student.
+2023] : Our challenge paper on understanding nationwide power outage and restoration is accepted to the [SMC Data Challenge 2023](https://smc-datachallenge.ornl.gov/).
+Congrats to Yasmeen, Isabelle, and our collaborators!
+We won the <span style="color:red"><strong>Best Poster Award</strong><span style="color:red">!

 [Aug.
 2023] : Our challenge paper on visualizing HPC power and thermal dynamics is accepted to the [SMC Data Challenge 2023](https://smc-datachallenge.ornl.gov/).
 Congrats to Joe and our collaborators!

 [Aug.
-2023] : Our challenge paper on understanding nationwide power outage and restoration is accepted to the [SMC Data Challenge 2023](https://smc-datachallenge.ornl.gov/).
-Congrats to Yasmeen, Isabelle, and our collaborators!
+2023] : Dr. Ji is invited to join the Editoral Board of [IEEE Open Journal of the Communications Society (OJ-COMS)](https://www.comsoc.org/publications/journals/ieee-ojcoms).

 [Aug.
-2023] : Dr. Ji is invited to join the Editoral Board of [IEEE Open Journal of the Communications Society (OJ-COMS)](https://www.comsoc.org/publications/journals/ieee-ojcoms).
+2023] : Welcome Haiyan Sun to join our lab as a Ph.D. student.

 [Jul.
-2023] : Our proposal on [Container Security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by NSF CICI program (total: $600k, my role: PI).
+2023] : Our proposal on [Container Security in HPC](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2319975&HistoricalAwards=false) is funded by <strong>NSF CICI program</strong> (total: $600k, my role: PI).
 Thanks NSF!

 [Jun.
-2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory supported by DOE's VFP program!
+2023] : Dr. Ji started working as a summer visiting faculty at the Oak Ridge National Laboratory supported by <strong>DOE VFP program</strong>!
 Thanks DOE!
 Tennessee is astonishingly beautiful!

 [Jun.
 2023] : Our lab's Ph.D. student Wang Feng's first paper is accepted to [SC'23](https://sc23.supercomputing.org/)!
 Congrats to Wang and our collaborators!
 See you all at Denver!